leisiamedeiros/c4bank-artifacts/README.md

 ### This repo was created just to show how to:

 - Create a [github action](https://github.com/leisiamedeiros/c4bank-artifacts/actions/workflows/dotnet.yml) to publish **c4sharp** assets as **artifacts** on [workflows](https://github.com/leisiamedeiros/c4bank-artifacts/actions/runs/2474002700#artifacts) using `c4scli`.

+### About the workflow .yml file

+There are three jobs on the [workflow yml file](https://github.com/leisiamedeiros/c4bank-artifacts/blob/main/.github/workflows/dotnet.yml) and their responsibilities are showed bellow:

+- Build
+  - To build the application and save its compilated code on cache
+- Test
+  - Restore compilated code from cache and execute dotnet tests
+- C4sharp
+  - Instal c4scli to generate the artifacts
+  - Restore compilated code from cache
+  - Generate c4s artifacts using c4scli command
+  - Publish artifacts